fritz-marshal/fritz/doc/user_guide.md

 #### BTS/RCF program full filter

-Here you will find the full version (as of 2020) of the Bright Transient Survey filter (the Redshift Completeness Factor program)
+Here you will find the full version (as of December 2020) of the Bright Transient Survey filter (the Redshift Completeness Factor program)

 {download}`fritz_filter_rcf.json <data/filter_examples/fritz_filter_rcf.json>`